- Current students

 Māori and Pacific Trades Training

-If you are Māori or Pacific, aged 16 to 40, and you're interested in pre-trades training in mechanical engineering, you could get your fees free with the Māori and Pacific Trades Training scholarships.
-This covers your full tuition fees for selected trades programmes including the New Zealand Certificate in Mechanical Engineering.
+If you are Māori or Pacific, aged 16 to 40, and interested in pre-trades training to become a mechanic, you could get your fees free with the Māori and Pacific Trades Training scholarships.
+This covers your full tuition fees for selected trades programmes.
+Find out more about MPTT Scholarships